lvgl/lvgl/docs/others/gridnav.rst

 left and right arrows move focus to the nearest sibling in the respective direction.

-It doesn’t matter how the children are positioned, as only the current x and y coordinates are considered.
+It doesn't matter how the children are positioned, as only the current x and y coordinates are considered.
 This means that gridnav works with manually positioned children, as well as `Flex </layouts/flex>`__ and `Grid </layouts/grid>`__ layouts.